Xannadoo/carbon-cost-kaggle/journal.md

     - Chest dataframe file failed `job.124930.out` because of a hardware issue.
 The job happened to get the wrong Desktop, it seems.
 - **Kaggle Project**
     - figured out that both pretraining and training run 7 times, with 5 folds within each, and 15 epochs within each fold.
 Setting up CT to track a fold, run all epochs, and break after 1 fold to predict how many it would be with 5 folds.
+    - Job out file for training with the training commented out (`job.125114.out`).
+Just a short test to make sure it runs.
     - pretraining was commented out to make sure CT was in the correct place, and the break works. pretrain.job is ready to run (I do not currently have permissions for some unknown reason
     - training was set up with CT and break to stop after 1 fold runs. train.job is ready to run a short version to test first.